crismihailescu/socialMotivator/README.md

 # socialMotivator

+Our project is an event management platform for increasing social engagement in local communities.
+It allows companies and charities to add events like beach cleanups or soup kitchen volunteering, and users can quickly and easily sign up alone or in a group.
+Companies can also add prizes they want to offer that are randomly gifted to participants for that event.

 Our project is a social-good motivation platform.
 It entails:
 - Having companies volunteer social initiatives as prizes
 - People competing by doing good deeds to unlock those social initiatives